Geoff Tate: Settlement

 A settlement was reached on April 17, 2014, and a statement from both parties was released on April 28, 2014.
-The statement announced that Tate had lost the brand Queensrÿche to Rockenfield, Wilton and Jackson, who together with La Torre and Lundgren are to be "the sole band recording and touring as Queensryche", while former vocalist Tate solely has the right to play Operation: Mindcrime and Operation: Mindcrime II in their entirety "in unique performances".
+The statement announced that Tate had sold the brand Queensrÿche to Rockenfield, Wilton and Jackson, who together with La Torre and Lundgren are to be "the sole band recording and touring as Queensryche", while former vocalist Tate solely has the right to play Operation: Mindcrime and Operation: Mindcrime II in their entirety "in unique performances".
 On May 5, 2014, a press release was released through Wilton's Facebook page, further clarifying the specifics of the settlement as:

-Frequency Unknown and Operation:Mindcrime (2013–2017)
+Frequency Unknown and Operation: Mindcrime (2013–2017)

 Following his firing and while awaiting the outcome of a settlement or court ruling deciding who would ultimately gain access to the name Queensrÿche, Tate announced his own lineup using the name "Queensrÿche" on September 1, 2012, via his official Facebook page.

 Until Tate lost the brand Queensrÿche in April 2014 to his former bandmates, his group were promoted by their booking agent under the name "Queensrÿche Starring Geoff Tate the Original Voice".
 The lineup would originally feature Rudy Sarzo, Bobby Blotzer, Glen Drover, and two of his former bandmates from the band Myth, Kelly Gray and Randy Gane.
 Drover left the band on November 23, 2012.
 On January 25, 2013, his replacement was announced to be guitarist Robert Sarzo (Rudy's brother), while Blotzer was also replaced on drums by Simon Wright, who has remained since.

 With this lineup, Tate released the album Frequency Unknown under the Queensryche name on April 23 via Deadline Music, a sub-label of Cleopatra Records.
 It was co-written, produced and mixed in 6 weeks by Jason Slater and mastered by Maor Appelbaum, but Billy Sherwood was later hired to remix the album, "[as it] seems there are sonic issues with the previous versions".
 Several days later, however, Sherwood pulled out of the project, citing scheduling issues.
 The work was subsequently spread out over at least four remixers, because of the deadline that had to be met.
 "Cold", the first single off Frequency Unknown, was released on April 3, 2013.

 The band embarked on an "Operation: Mindcrime Anniversary Tour" on April 6, 2013, celebrating the album's 25th anniversary. predominantly touring the American Southwest.
 The tour continued through to September 2014 with several breaks, among others with Tate touring with his solo band in May 2014.

 Following his farewell tour as Queensrÿche, Tate renamed his band to Operation: Mindcrime after the 1988 Queensrÿche album of the same name.
 In 2015, John Moyer, Brian Tichy, and Scott Moughton became full-time members following the departures of both Sarzo brothers.
 Their debut album, The Key, was released on September 18, 2015.
 Together with Resurrection (2016) and The New Reality (2017), it forms a concept album trilogy about virtual currencies, internet banking and stock trading.